MichelML/wilt/README.md

+<blockquote>“Go to bed smarter than when you woke up.” - Charlie Munger</blockquote>

 # 2021-05-05
 - Different lookup field then pk for DRF viewsets https://stackoverflow.com/a/39997687
 - Authentified swagger docs with django static files + openapi-schema + swagger-react